morawskim/provision-dev-servers/README.md

 The vm-gitlab playbook install and configure gitlab-runner, which can be used in lieu of GitLab's shared runners.

-The vm-docker playbook install and configure docker with applications.
+The vm-k8s playbook setup one-node Kubernetes cluster.

 ### Workstation directory